laufergall/webscraping_workshop/workshop/task_03/task_03.md

 ## 1. Add backend service to docker-compose.yml <a name="step1"></a>

 &#8594; **Add these lines** to the docker-compose.yml file.
-Note that it has to be indented under `services:` (at the same level as `scrapy`, `mongodb`, and `mongoclient`):
+Note that it has to be indented under `services:` (at the same level as `mongodb`, `mongoclient`, and `scrapy`):

 ```
   backend:
     build: ./backend
     container_name: backend
     ports:
       - 8001:8001
     depends_on:
       - mongodb
     environment:
       MONGODB_HOST: mongodb
       MONGODB_PORT: 27017
       MONGODB_USERNAME: root
       MONGODB_PASSWORD: 12345
       MONGODB_DB: kinoprogramm
       MONGODB_COLLECTION:  kinos
 ```

 So, your docker-compose has to look like this one: [docker-compose.yml](docker-compose.yml).